mrufrufin/cv/README.md

   - Performance Fellow

 ## WRITING
+- 2021: "Almost 20 years of Cycle: past, present, and future" - with Alexandre Torres Porres and Matt Barber (Revista Vortex 9 (2))
-- 2021: "Grisey’s 'Talea': Musical Representation As An Interactive 3D Map" - with Anne Sophie Andersen
+- 2021: "Grisey’s 'Talea': Musical Representation As An Interactive 3D Map" - with Anne Sophie Andersen (NIME)
-- 2020: "Karaoke of Dreams: A multi-modal neural-network generated music experience" - with Sofy Yuditskaya and Sophia Sun
+- 2020: "Karaoke of Dreams: A multi-modal neural-network generated music experience" - with Sofy Yuditskaya and Sophia Sun (CSMC + MuMe)
-- 2016: "Cloning Max/MSP Objects: a Proposal for the Upgrade of Cyclone" - with Alexandre Torres Porres and Matt Barber
+- 2016: "Cloning Max/MSP Objects: a Proposal for the Upgrade of Cyclone" - with Alexandre Torres Porres and Matt Barber (PdCon)

 ## TEACHING EXPERIENCE
 - September 2017- December 2017: University of California, Davis Department of Music (Davis, CA)